In this post –

 PAHs generally occur in complex mixtures that consist of hundreds of harmful compounds.
 For cannabis users, the number one route of PAH ingestion is through CBD oils.
 However, PAHs can technically contaminate flower as well.

-The issue with extraction is that PAHS are similar to cannabinoids–both are fat soluble.
+The issue with the extraction process is that PAHS are similar to cannabinoids–both are fat soluble.
 Thus, both can be extracted together from the plant material when processing it into an oil.
-And according to a recent study, this is extremely common.

 How common is PAH contamination in hemp and cannabis?